annadoannn/cse15l-lab-reports/lab report 5.md

       exit 1
   fi
   ```
   **NOTE -** the only file that was changed was `grade.sh`.
-Everything else stayed the same from (https://github.com/annadoannn/list-examples-grader)
+The contents within each file stayed the same from https://github.com/annadoannn/list-examples-grader, whcih was forked from the class's repository (https://github.com/ucsd-cse15l-s23/list-examples-grader).

 - The full command line (or lines) you ran to trigger the bug
 ```
 bash grade.sh https://github.com/ucsd-cse15l-f22/list-methods-compile-error